bengrunfeld/study-notes/cheesemaking/cheesemaking_tips.md

 ##### Milk that is alkaline

-Milk that is alkaline is comes from an animal that has mastitis - an udder infection.
-Blood cells are forced into the milk, which are slightly alkaline.
+Milk that is `alkaline` comes from an animal that has mastitis - an udder infection.
+Blood cells are forced into the milk, which are slightly `alkaline`.
 You can check for a high SCC count with an inexpensive test, such as the California Mastitis Test or PortaCheck.

 #### Questions when purchasing a wine cooler